emaphp/eMapper/README.md

 ```

 <br/>
->Step 2: The Data Mapper
+>Step 2: Initialize mapper instance

-Now that the connection driver is ready we create an intance of the *Mapper* class.
+Now that the connection driver is ready we create an instance of the *Mapper* class.
 ```php
 use eMapper\Mapper;